Submissions

 All submissions will be selected by double-blind peer review.
 The author’s name, profile, ranking, and institutional affiliation should only be mentioned in the appropriate file.
 Revised articles will also be treated confidentially until the date of their publication.

-All authors give the IJGSI's wording the rights to index, in international networks, the published articles.
+All authors give the IJGSI's wording the right to index, in international networks, the published articles.
 The content of the texts and the opinions expressed therein, as well as the reference to figures or graphics already published, are the sole responsibility of the authors.

-The favorable opinion of the reviewers does not imply the automatic publication of the articles.
+The favourable opinion of the reviewers does not imply the automatic publication of the articles.
 The immediate non-publication is related to IJGSI's editorial policy and the volume of articles submitted to the journal and positively evaluated.
 If the article is not published within one year, the author may submit it to other publications with prior information to IJGSI management.

-The Editor’s final decision can be one of the four following categories: “Accept as is”, “Minor Revision”, “Major Revision”, “Decline”.
+The Editor’s final decision can be one of the four following categories: “Accept as is”, “Minor Revision”, “Major Revision”, and “Decline”.
 The revised article will usually be returned to initial referees for re-evaluation in a second round of review.

 Use of inclusive language